-The ATP data was weighted in a multistep process that accounts for multiple stages of sampling and nonresponse that occur at different points in the survey process.
+The ATP data is weighted in a multistep process that accounts for multiple stages of sampling and nonresponse that occur at different points in the survey process.
 First, each panelist begins with a base weight that reflects their probability of selection for their initial recruitment survey.
-Among respondents to this survey, the base weights for panelists recruited in different years were scaled to be proportionate to the effective sample size for all respondents in their cohort.
-These base weights were then calibrated to align with the
+The base weights for panelists recruited in different years are scaled to be proportionate to the effective sample size for all active panelists in their cohort and then calibrated to align with the population benchmarks in the accompanying table to

-Variable Benchmark source Age x Gender Education x Gender Education x Age Race/Ethnicity x Education Born inside vs. outside the U.S. among Hispanics and Asian Americans Years lived in the U.S. 2019 American Community Survey (ACS)

-Census region x Metro/Non-metro 2020 CPS March Supplement Volunteerism 2019 CPS Volunteering & Civic Life Supplement Voter registration 2018 CPS Voting and Registration Supplement Party affiliation Frequency of internet use Religious affiliation 2021 National Public Opinion Reference Survey (NPORS)

-Note: Estimates from the ACS are based on non-institutionalized adults.
-Voter registration is calculated using procedures from Hur, Achen (2013) and rescaled to include the total U.S. adult population.
+Weighting dimensions Variable Benchmark source Age x Gender Education x Gender Education x Age Race/Ethnicity x Education Born inside vs. outside the U.S. among Hispanics and Asian Americans Years lived in the U.S. 2019 American Community Survey (ACS) Census region x Metro/Non-metro 2020 CPS March Supplement Volunteerism 2019 CPS Volunteering & Civic Life Supplement Voter registration 2018 CPS Voting and Registration Supplement Party affiliation Frequency of internet use Religious affiliation 2021 National Public Opinion Reference Survey (NPORS) Note: Estimates from the ACS are based on not calculated using procedures from Hur, Achen (2 adult population.